bbrzycki/setigen/docs/source/voltages.rst

 If the signal is non-drifting, in general the spectral response will go as :code:`1/sinc^2(x)`, where :code:`x` is the fractional error off of the center of the spectral bin.
 To calculate the corresponding amount to adjust signal_level, you can use :func:`~setigen.voltage.level_utils.get_leakage_factor`.
 This technically calculates :code:`1/sinc(x)`, which is inherently squared naturally along with the cosine signal amplitude during fine channelization.

 To account for drift rates, it gets a bit more complicated; in general, if the drift rate is larger than a pixel by pixel slope of 1 in the final spectrogram data products, dividing the initial non-drifting power by that pixel by pixel slope will result in the new power.
 In other words, if `s` is the drift rate corresponding to a final pixel by pixel slope of 1, then a signal drifting by `2*s` will have half the SNR of the non-drifting signal.
-For a given RawVoltageBackend and reduced data product parameters `fftlength` and `int_factor` (integration factor), you can calculate `s` via :func:`~setigen.voltage.level_utils.get_unit_drift_rate`.
+For a given RawVoltageBackend and reduced data product parameters :code:`fftlength` and :code:`int_factor` (integration factor), you can calculate `s` via :func:`~setigen.voltage.level_utils.get_unit_drift_rate`.
 However, the situation is much more complicated for drift rates between 0 and `s`, so setigen doesn't currently automatically calculate the requisite shift in power.
 Note that if you'd like to adjust the power for drift rates higher than `s`, you should adjust the amplitude (level) of the cosine signal by the square root of the relevant factor.

 An example accounting for multiple effects like these: